irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement-For_Instructors/Prompt-template.md

 ### SCOPE OF LESSON

-This %%amount of time%% lesson is an %%level of training%% orientation %%to Commissary anti-robbery procedures%%.
-The **end state** of this lesson **%%is for new Commissary employees to be able to recall the necessary steps to take in the event of a robbery at the store%%**.
-The author's intent **is that new employees learn anti-robbery principles and procedures and choose appropriate actions during a series of scenario-based exercises.
-By the end of the lesson, new employees should have a solid grasp of the actions to take if the store is being robbed.
-This lesson is common to all Commissary departments and** links to other parts of the curriculum** by reinforcing the character attributes of accountability and responsibility.
+This %%amount of time%% lesson is an %%level of training%% orientation %%to topic-specific procedures%%.
+The end state of this lesson is for students to be able to recall and apply the necessary steps to effectively handle %%specified scenarios%%.
+The author's intent is that students learn key principles and procedures through a series of scenario-based exercises.
+By the end of the lesson, students should have a solid grasp of the actions to take in the relevant scenarios.
+This lesson is common to all %%applicable departments%% and links to other parts of the curriculum by reinforcing the character attributes of accountability and responsibility.

 ### Learning Objectives